virgili0/Virgilio/Topics/frame-the-problem.md

 Image data often has the advantage that with some scraping trick (downloading data from the Internet) you can enlarge the datasets and thus improve the performance of Machine Learning models.

   - **videos:**
+  Videos can be classified into two types: streaming (in real time) and recorded (saved on disk).
+Videos are a fairly complex format to handle and extremely heavy from a storage point of view, so it is recommended not to start from this type of data if you are a beginner.

   - **time series:**